Cennepal/Cennepal/README.md

 <h2 align="left">Hi ඞ!
-My name is NOCx and I'm a seasoned angular hater from germany.</h2>
+My name is Cenn and I'm a seasoned angular hater from germany.</h2>

 ###